-The first assignments for the course are due online on May 14th at 11:59pm.
+The first assignments for the course are due online on September 10th at 11:59pm.
 These assignments include a practice quiz, syllabus quiz, safety quiz, practice assignment, and safety contract.
 The remaining lab activities will be locked on Canvas until the safety contract is completed.
 If you miss any assignments due to not completing the contract, you will forfeit the grades.

 Each week you will have pre-lab assignments and post-lab assignments.
 The pre-lab assignments will be due at 8:00am the day of your scheduled lab period.
 All other lab-related assignments are due by 11:59 pm the day of your scheduled lab period.
-These will begin the week of May 18th.
+These will begin the week of September 14th.

-Quizzes cannot be completed late for any credit.
-For best performance, use only Firefox or Chrome for quizzes.
+Pre-Lab assignments cannot be completed late for any credit.
+For best performance, use only Firefox or Chrome on your computer to submit assignments.
 Make sure you start well in advance of the deadline in case your computer's clock differs from official Canvas time.
 All due dates/times are in EST.

-Lab assignments that are submitted late will be deducted 25% credit per day that they are late.
+Post-Lab assignments that are submitted late will be deducted 25% credit per day that they are late.
 The penalty is applied even if the submission is received by Canvas one second past the 11:59pm deadline, so be mindful of time.
 Emailed assignments are not considered for grading.
 We highly recommend you submit assignments early and verify they've been submitted through Canvas.